microsoft/health-architectures/FHIR/FHIRProxy/readme.md

 ```

-If the policy file is not present or malformed the proxy server will call the FHIR Validator without specific profiles and the resource will be validated against R4 schema only.
+If the policy file is not present or malformed, the proxy server will call the FHIR Validator without specific profiles and the resource will be validated against R4 schema only.

 The health-architectures [FHIR Validator](https://github.com/microsoft/health-architectures/tree/master/FHIR/FHIRValidator) provides a Docker wrapped version of the org.hl7 FHIR Validator and can be used with this processor.
 It supports FHIR R4 and [US Core](https://www.hl7.org/fhir/us/core/) profiles.
 For example to validate a Patient resource for US Core compliance you would configure the Profile Enforcement Policy file for the Patient resource and then call the proxy with POST/PUT with the resource in the message body using the following url: